-Why No One Should Ever Use the Word 'Cult'
+Why No One Should Ever Use the Word "Cult"

-And now for something different: A skeptic defends cults
+And now for something different: A skeptic defends cults.

 Posted Jul 18, 2016

 But wait, something’s not quite right here.
-If we step back and take an honest look at how this label is applied it’s plain to see that nothing more than popularity and power separate cults from “normal” religions.
+If we step back and take an honest look at how this label is applied, it’s plain to see that nothing more than popularity and power separate cults from “normal” religions.

-"Labeling a group a cult is a cowardly way of tolerating, condoning, appeasing, or promoting favored religions while simultaneously rejecting and disparaging a minority religion."

 One should not have too much difficulty recognizing “cult” as an unsavory stealth word with an unjust mission.
 This is verbalized bullying that demeans less popular groups and distances them from more popular groups.
 Labeling a group a cult is a cowardly way of tolerating, condoning, appeasing, or promoting favored religions while simultaneously rejecting and disparaging a minority religion.

 A religion’s conduct, safety, and validity of claims mean nothing when it comes to determining who gets slapped with the “cult” smear.
 Only the length of membership rolls and political/economic/social influence count.

 Some groups tagged as cults are dangerous but this does not make them unique, not when one considers what “real” religions can do: The Crusades (one to three million dead), the Inquisition (unknown thousands tortured, executed), French Catholic/Protestant wars (two to four million dead) the Thirty Years War (three to eleven million dead), Taiping Rebellion (20 to 30 million dead), the Sudanese Civil War (one to two million dead), India’s Hindu vs. Muslim riots (thousands dead), and contemporary terrorism tied to mainstream religions (thousands dead).
-Deaths linked to classic “cults” such as the People’s Temple (918 dead) and Heaven’s Gate (39 dead) become miniscule, statistically insignificant, when compared with the oceans of blood associated with popular and respected religions.
+Deaths linked to classic “cults” such as the People’s Temple (918 dead) and Heaven’s Gate (39 dead) become minuscule, or statistically insignificant, when compared with the oceans of blood associated with popular and respected religions.

-"When followers of a fringe group promote odd ideas without evidence everyone turns into a worldclass skeptic and starts channeling Carl Sagan.
-Suddenly an unquenchable thirst for evidence and an appreciation for the scientific method pop up."

-When Christians, Muslims, or Hindus make extraordinary claims that are unconfirmed by evidence the most common reactions are agreeable nods or respectful silence.
-When followers of a fringe group promote odd ideas without evidence, however, everyone turns into a worldclass skeptic and starts channeling Carl Sagan.
-Suddenly an unquenchable thirst for evidence and an appreciation for the scientific method pop up.
+When Christians, Muslims, or Hindus make extraordinary claims that are unconfirmed by evidence, the most common reactions are agreeable nods or respectful silence.
+When followers of a fringe group promote odd ideas without evidence, however, everyone turns into a world-class skeptic and starts channeling Carl Sagan.
+Suddenly, an unquenchable thirst for evidence and an appreciation for the scientific method pop up.